facebookresearch/libri-light/README.md

 ## Documentation

-To use librilight, first go in `data_preparation/` and follow the instructions in the section "Download the data".
+Documentation for downloading Libri-Light or preparing the source files from scratch can be found in [`data_preparation`](./data_preparation/README.md).

-You can then go in `eval/` and run ABX, PER and WER evaluations on pretrained CPC models.
+The [`eval`](./eval/README.md) contains ABX, PER and WER evaluations on pretrained CPC models.

-Finally, you'll find in `TDS` the wav2letter experiments described in the paper.
+The [`models`](./models/README.md) directory contains pretrained [wav2letter](https://github.com/facebookresearch/wav2letter/) models and information about reproduction.

 ## Citing